To help prevent the spread of infection, visitors:

-- For pediatric patients one parent/guardian can accompany the patient in the procedural areas including pre op and PACU.
+- One or two parent/guardian can accompany the pediatric patient in the procedural areas, including pre-op and PACU.

-Courtyard Café (Ground Floor, Pavilion A), M-F, 8 a.m. – 5:30 p.m.
-Grab-and-go meal options are available for purchase.
-After 5:30 p.m., refer visitors to Chandler Dining on the first floor.
+Grab-and-go meal options are available for purchase Monday-Friday from 7:30 a.m. - 5 p.m. at the Courtyard Café (Ground Floor, Pavilion A).
+After 5 p.m., visitors can go to Chandler Dining on the first floor.
 On weekends, meals are served all day at Chandler Dining during business hours.
 There is a designated line for visitors.